-Vapor barrier film should be cut to length longitudinally and wrapped around the circumference of the pipe with lap joint, and installed facing downward avoiding the placement of the joint at the top or bottom of the pipe.
+Again, in the unlikely event a vapor barrier is required a part of the system, vapor barrier film should be cut to length longitudinally and wrapped around the circumference of the pipe with lap joint, and installed facing downward avoiding the placement of the joint at the top or bottom of the pipe.
 Lap joint should be sealed with either self-sealing tapes or a liquid adhesive.
 Butt joints should be covered with vapor barrier tape.
 Spiral wrap configuration can be used in lieu of the above installation.
 Spiral wrapping will require adhesive placed on one edge of the vapor barrier as it is wrapped over the previous layer.

 7.3 Installation with Factory-Applied Vapor Retarders

-With factory applied vapor barrier film, the longitudinal lap joint is to be sealed with SSL tape.
+In the unlikely event a vapor barrier is specified, with factory applied vapor barrier film, the longitudinal lap joint is to be sealed with SSL tape.
 All vapor barrier surfaces should be cleaned and free of dust/ grease/oil/etc. before application of the SSL tape to ensure good adhesion between the tape and vapor barrier.
 DyPerm Tape (zero perm) should be used to circumferentially wrap around and seal the butt joints, with an overlap of 25% (1¼ wraps).

 7.4 Installation of Vapor Barriers in the Field

 On field applied vapor barriers, the vapor barrier sheet should overlap itself by either 25% of the circumference, or 3 inches, whichever is less.
-DyPerm Tape should be used to wrap outside of the vapor retarder at 18" centers with 25% circumferential overlap (1¼ wraps).
+Tape should be used to wrap outside of the vapor retarder at 18" centers with 25% circumferential overlap (1¼ wraps).

 Elbows and fittings should be wrapped with vapor barrier tape or covered with a mastic type vapor barrier product.
 Vapor barrier tape is to be wrapped in a spiral configuration, with a 50% overlap.
 If using mastic type vapor barrier at fittings and elbows, form mastic so that fitting covers can be applied true and tight.

-7.5 Underground Vapor Barriers
+7.5 Underground Vapor or "Weather" Barriers

 7.6 Vapor Barriers on Elbows, Fittings, etc.

-Elbows and fittings should be wrapped with vapor barrier tape or covered with a mastic type vapor barrier product.
+If required, elbows and fittings should be wrapped with vapor barrier tape or covered with a mastic type vapor barrier product.
 Tape is to be wrapped in a spiral configuration with a minimum 50% overlap.
 If using mastic type vapor barrier at fittings and elbows, form mastic so that fitting covers can be applied true and tight.
 Contractor should generally not install jacketing with polyurethane foam fill in lieu of a vapor barrier at fittings and elbows without special approval by the engineer.